plaschczek/flickr_collage/README.md

 FlickRaw.shared_secret="...
 Your shared secret ..."
 ```

-For more details take a look at (https://github.com/hanklords/flickraw#usage).

 ### Examples

 To create a collage with 10 random images, instantiate a new FlickrCollage and save the image: